luketudge/introduction-to-programming/topics/extras/glossary.md

 Lists are very similar to [tuples](#tuple), another kind of sequence.
 The difference is that tuples are [immutable](#mutability), whereas lists are [mutable](#list).

+## locale

+Computer users want to be able to interact with their computer in way that takes into account certain pieces of information about the user's language and location.
+For example, the user may want dates and currency amounts displayed in a certain format, or they may want to see the time displayed in their time zone.
+A computer's [operating system](#OS) may store this user-specific information and make it available to all programs so that they can use it to customize the user's experience.
+This bundle of information is often termed a 'locale'.

+Among other things, the locale may contain information on the user's preferred [encoding](#encoding) for new text files.

 ## loop

 A loop is a [control statement](#control) that repeats certain lines of a program multiple times.